 - Most of the journeys that I have suggested here are just longer owing to the suggested pit-stops.
 Should you avoid the same, you will be able to complete most of them within 5- 6 hours.
 In some cases, the distance is even lesser.

 - Hiring a car is not difficult in Rajasthan.
 You can find plenty of cab services online as well as through your hotel or resort.
+Booking through this online link will not cost you anything additional but will help me make some money to keep this website going.
+In fact, you are likely to get a discounted price by booking through the website.

 - The charges for the cab would include a round trip to the city where you are hiring the cab.
 Even if you are not returning to your city of origin, you will have to include that journey into your trip tab.
 Other than that, you will have to include the Driver Bata charges and any toll charges.